poseidon/typhoon/docs/addons/prometheus.md

 kubectl apply -f addons/prometheus -R
 ```

-The ConfigMap configures Prometheus to target apiserver endpoints, node metrics, cAdvisor metrics, and exporters.
+The ConfigMap configures Prometheus to discover apiservers, kubelets, cAdvisor, services, endpoints, and exporters.
 By default, data is kept in an `emptyDir` so it is persisted until the pod is rescheduled.

 ### Exporters